 The school year to which this agreement applies is (the "school year").

-• • • The agreement is for district"), with a county-district number of state for the school year.
-School District ("the, to purchase attendance credits from the Initial payments will be based on the commissione district's projected maintenance and operations ta students in average daily attendance for the school make the payments in accordance with the school x revenue and the estimated number of weighted of year (TEC, §41.093).
-The district agrees to The actual cost of each credit will be determined by §41.093, when final data are available for the schooperations tax revenue and the number of weights amount is less than the amount paid by the district difference will be refunded.
-If that amount is greated amount equal to the difference for deposit in the standard Program. ool year on the district's maintenance and ed students in average daily attendance.
-If that through August 15 of the school year, the er than the amount paid, the district shall remit an The cost of purchased attendance credits will be reduction will be computed in accordance with cost for the school year, the difference will be carryear's cost until the total amount of the reduction here. h the TEC, §41.097.
-If the reduction exceeds the ied forward and applied to each subsequent Signature of President, Board of Trustees Date: Signature of Secretary, Board of Trustees Date: Signature of Superintendent
+The agreement is for, to pure district number of, to pure state for the school year.
+School District ("the chase attendance credits from the Initial payments will be based on the commissioner's estimate district's projected maintenance and operations tax revenue a students in average daily attendance for the school year (TEC make the payments in accordance with the schedule specified nd the estimated number of weighted c, §41.093).
+The district agrees to The actual cost of each credit will be determined by the comm §41.093, when final data are available for the school year on to operations tax revenue and the number of weighted students amount is less than the amount paid by the district through Audifference will be refunded.
+If that amount is greater than the amount equal to the difference for deposit in the state treasury School Program. he district's maintenance and in average daily attendance.
+If that ligust 15 of the school year, the amount paid, the district shall remit an The cost of purchased attendance credits will be reduced for on the reduction will be computed in accordance with the TEC, is cost for the school year, the difference will be carried forward year's cost until the total amount of the reduction has been ex §41.097.
+If the reduction exceeds the and applied to each subsequent Signature of President, Board of Trustees Date: Signature of Secretary, Board of Trustees Date: Signature of Superintendent

-Typed Name of Superintendent Date: Signature of Robert Scott, Commissioner of Education or Designee Date:
+Typed Name of Superintend Date: ent Signature of Robert Scott, C or Designee Date: ommissioner of Education